jatlast/PegSolitaireTriangular14/README.md

 ## Final Solution(s)

-1) Adding a "parent" variable to the GameStateNode class allowed for recreating the moves from the solution state back to the start state once the solution node had been found.
+1) DFS - Adding a "parent" variable to the GameStateNode class allowed for recreating the moves from the solution state back to the start state once the solution node had been found.
+2) BFS - Implemented recursive code, however, it currently finds multiplle paths to the solution instead of a single, optimal solution.

 ## Chosen Technologies